NVIDIA/spark-rapids/docs/compatibility.md

 Hive has some limitations in what decimal values it can parse.
 The GPU kernels that we use to parse decimal values do not have the same limitations.
-This means that there are times when the CPU version would return a null for an input value, but the GPu version will return a value.
+This means that there are times when the CPU version would return a null for an input value, but the GPU version will return a value.
 This typically happens for numbers with large negative exponents where the GPU will return `0` and Hive will return `null`.
 See https://github.com/NVIDIA/spark-rapids/issues/7246